-Broad Branch Farm is a family farm owned and operated by Brian and Anita Poeppel and 3 daughters – Lucy, Susannah and Laura.
-All 5 members contribute to the success of this diverse food producing farm no matter the age.
-Our family is stronger for working through both the long difficult days and the celebrations that come from the many accomplishments throughout the year.
+Broad Branch Farm is an organic family farm owned and operated by Brian and Anita Poeppel and 3 daughters – Lucy, Susannah and Laura.
+All 5 members of our family contribute to the success of this diverse food producing farm.
+We share many loves – our beautiful farm, growing food, raising animals, working outdoors, good music, contra dancing, cooking, eating amazing food and loving our pets just to name a few.

-Back in 1995, Anita set up a card table full of herbs at the Naperville Farmers Market.
-The herbs expanded into salad greens and more vegetables.
-Eventually, Brian joined the effort by producing the first batch of pastured meat chickens and the rest is history.
-Broad Branch Farm became a popular stop at the market for organic vegetables, eggs and meat.
+In 1995, after college and while living in Chicago, and feeling a bit lost with a city job, Anita set up a card table full of herbs at the Naperville Farmers Market.
+Garden plots were rented through a local park district and the herbs expanded into salad greens and more vegetables.
+After a move to a 5-acre farm in Woodstock, IL, Brian joined the effort by producing the first batch of pastured meat chickens and the rest is history.
+Broad Branch Farm became a popular stop at the Naperville Market for 14 seasons selling organic vegetables, eggs and meat.

 Brian grew up in the Chicago suburb of Glen Ellyn, IL and was a city kid most of his life.
 The change to farming and rural life could have been a rough one but instead, Brian found a passion for producing local organic food.